 Proposed location 36km from Lowestoft and 42km from Southwold.

-From landfall the cables would be routed underground to an onshore substation complex currently proposed at Grove Wood to the north of Friston.
+From landfall the cables would be routed underground to an onshore substation complex yet to be constructed at Grove Wood to the north of Friston.

 2. EAST ANGLIA TWO – EA2